 Is evidence of divorce required?

 Yes.
-A divorced person, widow or widower, must produce evidence of the divorce, or a death certificate.
+A divorced or widowed person must produce evidence of the divorce, or a death certificate.

 In special cases, all or any of these requirements may be relaxed.

 To be valid, a marriage must be performed by an authorised celebrant, who may be:

 Civil marriage celebrants (listed in the Yellow Pages) charge while ministers of religion usually receive a donation.

 Although many marriages take place in churches, they can occur at any time or any place, as long as two adult witnesses are present.

 Is there any law requiring a woman to change her name to her husband's?

 There is no law that a woman's name must be changed on marriage.
 Although it is common practice for a wife to assume her husband's surname, she can continue to use her own name after marriage if she chooses.

 For more information, telephone the Registrar of Births, Deaths and Marriages at Consumer and Business Services on 131 882.